Kailash Mansarovar Full Moon Tour 2026 - 16 Days

 • This 10% fee covers the expenses for arranging your tour

-Best Time for Mount Kailash Pilgrimage Tour
+Discover the Best Time for Kailash Mansarovar Yatra

 When undertaking the tour during spring and autumn, the weather during the day is pleasant however, the higher altitude experiences cold weather.
 During these times, the skies are clear with dry air making it ideal for the tour and even the trek.
 And thus witness the majestic views without any obstructions.